DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths

 Dynamic Interaction Graph (DIG)

 The DIG evolves through local graph rewrite operators induced by agent activations.
 When agent $a$ is activated at time $t$, let $B_a(t)$ be its event buffer and $I_a(t) \subseteq B_a(t)$ the selected inputs.
 These correspond to incoming edges $E_G^{\mathrm{in}}(v) = \{(e,v) \in \mathcal{E}_G(t)\}$.
-A system-level edge rewrite semantics $\phi_v : E_G^{\mathrm{in}}(v) \to \{\texttt{consume}, \texttt{delay}, \texttt{reroute}, \texttt{discard}\}$ assigns a causal fate to each edge, inducing a local rewrite $\mathcal{R}_v : G(t) \to G(t^+)$.
+A global edge rewrite semantics $\phi_v : E_G^{\mathrm{in}}(v) \to \{\texttt{consume}, \texttt{delay}, \texttt{reroute}, \texttt{discard}\}$ assigns an action label to each edge, inducing a local rewrite $\mathcal{R}_v : G(t) \to G(t^+)$.

 Canonical Rewrite Operators

-Respond (R) $I_a(t)=B_a(t)$; all edges labeled consume; input edges removed, output edges $\{(v,e') \mid e' \in O_a(t)\}$ added.
+Respond (R) $I_a(t)=B_a(t)$; all edges labeled consume; input events removed from buffer, output edges $\{(v,e') \mid e' \in O_a(t)\}$ added.

 Wait (W) $B_a(t^+)=B_a(t)$; all edges labeled delay; no graph modification, $G(t^+)=G(t)$.